 At Venue/Day 1

 - Get into the venue!
-COVID policies – vaccination and mask, along with a security bag check (get there early to avoid waiting in line as check in closes!)
+COVID policies – check in for a wristband, along with a security bag check (get there early to avoid waiting in line as check in closes!)

 - Pick up your swag!
 (Typically a hat or a playmat with extra goodies, anytime during weekend)